mozilla/qa-mozmill-tests/sunbird/readme.txt

-This is a place holder file
+This is a place holder file.